 Patients & Visitors

-Inpatient Pediatrics and Obstetrics: Two visitors allowed per day, for one visit.
+Inpatient Pediatrics and Obstetrics: Two visitors allowed at a time, as patient condition allows

-End-of-Life Non-COVID-19 Positive: Visitation for end-of-life situations will be managed by the care team.
+End-of-Life Non-COVID-19 Positive: Visitation will be managed by the care team

-End-of-Life COVID-19 Positive or PUI: One or two visitors for up to 90 minutes with proper PPE, negative COVID-19 screening, and coordinated by the care team.
+End-of-Life COVID-19 Positive or PUI: No visitors except for compassionate care, to be coordinated by the care team

-Lincoln Medical Partners Pediatric Practices: Two parents/guardians allowed.
+Lincoln Medical Partners Pediatric Practices: Two visitors allowed

 All visitors/escorts are subject to attesting they have screened for Covid-19 symptoms.
 All visitors are expected to wear a mask at all times.